GoogleCloudPlatform/data-science-on-gcp/10_realtime/README.md

   python3 train_on_vertexai.py --project <PROJECT> --bucket <BUCKET> --region <REGION>
   ```
   Look at the logs of the log to determine the final RMSE.
-* [Optional] Run a local pipeline to invoke predictions:
+* Run a local pipeline to invoke predictions:
     ```
     python3 make_predictions.py --input local
     ```